 We have been listening to our community and have a strong commitment to answer your questions, respond to concerns and provide transparent and timely information.

-During recent community consultation on the special rate variation, we received a lot of feedback and questions, which are addressed below.
+During community consultation on the special rate variation, we received a lot of feedback and questions, which is addressed below.